Direct Relief: Operations

-Between 2000 and 2014, the Direct Relief's operating budget averaged roughly $11 million per year.
+Between 2000 and 2014, Direct Relief's operating budget averaged roughly $11 million per year.
 Over the same period, it reported delivering more than $1.6 billion in medical resources and supplies worldwide.
 Medical supplies come largely through in-kind donations by hundreds of pharmaceutical manufacturers.

 The organization manages logistics and distribution through enterprise systems that include SAP, Esri, and in-kind transportation support from FedEx.

 In 2019, Direct Relief opened a new Santa Barbara warehouse and distribution headquarters.
-The new building is 155,000-square-feet, earthquake-safe, and outfitted with state-of-the-art distribution technology for medical supplies.
+The new building is 155,000 square feet, earthquake-safe, and outfitted with state-of-the-art distribution technology for medical supplies.
 Direct Relief partnered with Tesla to create a microgrid power supply for the building.
 Solar panels are integrated with battery storage and generators to keep the headquarters running for up to six months in the face of a disaster and to store temperature-sensitive medications like insulin and vaccines.

+Direct Relief partners with over 1,000 Federally Qualified Health Centers in medically underserved American communities.
+These partnerships last an average of nine years.

+Corporate support

+Corporate support for Direct Relief has included the following donations: